jaclu/tmux-menus/docs/Debugging.md

 ## TMUX_MENUS_SHOW_CMDS

-If this is set to 1 menus will always show commands, regardless of what `@menus_display_commands` is set to.
+If this is defined `Display commands` will be available, regardless of what `@menus_display_commands` is set to.

+Be aware, if this feature is used, it is in most cases recommended to set it to `0` this will make `Display commands` available but not enabled by default.

+- `0` - `Display commands` forced to be available, menus defaults to not show commands
+- `1` - `Display commands` forced to be available, menus defaults to show commands
+- Any other value will be treated as a `0`

 ## TMUX_MENUS_LOGGING_MINIMAL

-If set to 1 only errors and menu rendering times will be logged, practicall if a lot of logging has been enabled to temporarily dial it down
+Convenient if a lot of debugging is enabled to temporarily minimize/disable it

+- `1` - only calls to log_it_minimal() will be displayed, by default that is errors and menu rendering times
+- `2` - no logging at all

 ## TMUX_MENUS_HANDLER

-- `0` - use built in menus if available, otherwise whiptail/dialog if found
+- `0` - (default) use built in menus if available, otherwise whiptail/dialog if found
 - `1` - force whiptail
 - `2` - force dialog